drocheam/optrace/docs/source/details/matrix_analysis.rst

    :label: eq_oc_dNV

 Which can also be inserted into the equation :math:numref:`eq_oc_o2`.
-After some rearranging we obtain:
+After some rearranging, we obtain:

 .. math::
    o = \frac{V_2 - V_1}{1 - A + \frac{BC}{D-1}}